lukehutch/quickunzip/README.md

             -o => overwrite
 ```

-If `outputdir` is not specified, the zipfile is extracted into a directory with the same name as the zipfile, but with the ".zip" or ".jar" extension removed, and this directory is created in the same directory as the zipfile.
+If `outputdir` is not specified, the zipfile is extracted into a directory with the same name as the zipfile, but with the ".zip" or ".jar" extension removed (or "-files" appended, if there is no such file extension).
+This output directory is created in the same directory as the zipfile.

 If `outputdir` is specified, that directory is created if it doesn't exist, then all of the toplevel contents of the zipfile are extracted into that directory.